awsdocs/amazon-s3-userguide/doc_source/using-intelligent-tiering.md

 ## Moving data to S3 Intelligent\-Tiering<a name="moving-data-to-int-tiering"></a>

 There are two ways to move data into S3 Intelligent\-Tiering\.
-You can directly [PUT](https://docs.aws.amazon.com/AmazonS3/latest/API/API_PutObject.html) data into S3 Intelligent\-Tiering by specifying `INTELLIGENT_TIERING` in the `x-amz-storage-class` header or configure S3 Lifecycle policies to transition objects from S3 Standard or S3 Standard\-Infrequent Access to S3 Intelligent\-Tiering\.
+You can directly [PUT](https://docs.aws.amazon.com/AmazonS3/latest/API/API_PutObject.html) data into S3 Intelligent\-Tiering by specifying `INTELLIGENT_TIERING` in the `x-amz-storage-class` header or configure S3 Lifecycle configurations to transition objects from S3 Standard or S3 Standard\-Infrequent Access to S3 Intelligent\-Tiering\.

 ### Uploading data to S3 Intelligent\-Tiering using Direct PUT<a name="moving-data-to-int-tiering-directPUT"></a>